Childhood Cancer in Japan

 The Tyler Foundation’s Shine On!
 Kids has established a range of unique programs to make the fight a little easier and the future much brighter for children with cancer and other serious illnesses and their families.
 Today, Shine On!
 Kids’ programs are supporting children in hospitals throughout Japan.
 Please see our programs page for more details!

-Since October 2008, Shine On!
-Kids has been a member of the International Confederation of Childhood Cancer Parent Organizations (ICCCPO).
+Since October 2006, Shine On!
+Kids has been a member of Childhood Cancer International (CCI).
 This worldwide organization is dedicated to realizing cooperation and the sharing of information and experiences between parent groups across the globe.
-The goal of ICCCPO is to provide the growing network of organizations the resources and support to improve the treatment and care of children with cancer in their home countries.
+The goal of CCI is to provide the growing network of organizations the resources and support to improve the treatment and care of children with cancer in their home countries.

 We welcome your feedback on the website and foundation, and your questions about any of our events and activities.
 Also, if you have a story you’d like to share related to childhood cancer, please do get in touch with us.
 To contact us, please send an email firstname.lastname@example.org.